Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

 | minecraft:wither_skull_dangerous |
 | minecraft:xp_bottle              |

 Only one item has an effect on an entity's ranged attacks.
 Crossbows.
-If one is equiped, it is first required for it to be "charged" before the entity can fire anything.
+If one is equipped, it is first required for it to be "charged" before the entity can fire anything.
 Regardless of the projectile stated in `minecraft:shooter`, the item to charge the crossbow with should always be `minecraft:arrow`.

 ```
     "minecraft:behavior.charge_held_item": {
       "priority": 2,
       "items": [
         "minecraft:arrow"
       ]
     }
 ```